equinor/fmu-tools/docs/qcproperties.rst

 statistics from 3D Grids, Raw and Blocked wells.

-If several methods of statistics extraction has been run within the instance, a merged dataframe is available through the 'dataframe' property.
+If several methods of statistics extraction has been run within the instance, a merged dataframe is available through the 'dataframe' property or the 'dataframe_disc' property for continous properties and discrete properties respectively.

 The methods for statistics extraction can be run individually, or a yaml-configuration file can be used to enable an automatic run of the methods.